unoplatform/uno.extensions/doc/Reactive/Reactive.06-in-apps.md

 * An `IInput<T>` to get _data_ from the view (e.g. for 2-way bindings);
 * An `ICommandBuilder` for the "trigger" inputs.

 In order to easily interact with the binding engine in a performant way, a `BindableXXX` class is automatically generated.
-It is this class that will hold the state and which **has to been set as `DataContext` of your page**.
+It is this class that will hold the state and which **has to be set as `DataContext` of your page**.

 > [!NOTE]
 > The bindable counterpart of a class will be created when the class name ends with "ViewModel".